-Energy consumption in Cape VerdeThe most important measure in the energy balance of Cape Verde is the total consumption of
+Energy consumption in Cape VerdeThe most important figure in the energy balance of Cape Verde is the total consumption of

-367.40 m kWhof electric energy per year.
-Per capita this is an average of 661 kWh.
+436.85 million kWhof electric energy per year.
+Per capita this is an average of 743 kWh.

-Cape Verde can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 395 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Cape Verde can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 469 m kWh, also 107 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.